fakeplant/lxs/README.md

 # LXS (LX Sync)
 Used to to sync [Chromatik](https://chromatik.co/) model file (.lxm) parameter changes back to original fixture files (.lxf).
+Also includes a bunch of helper functions for managing [Chroma.tech](https://chroma.tech) controllers with Chromatik projects.

 ## Install